 If the motor does not begin working, you can try the process a second time.
 If the third time is not the charm then you should contact a professional for a proper diagnosis.

-For furnace systems, inspect the blower compartment for potential issues with the blower motor, control board, and run capacitor.
+Also inspect the blower compartment for potential issues with the blower motor, control board, and run capacitor.
 There should be a flashing green light in the blower compartment’s inspection window indicating that everything is running smoothly.

 If the light is either red or not flashing at all, then further inspection of those areas is required.